Procurement Coordinator and Culinary Specialist

 Wendy Peters Moschetti

-Director of Food Systems
+Director of Strategic Initiatives

 After moving to Colorado in 2005, Wendy researched healthy food access initiatives for the National Convergence Partnership while also serving as project coordinator for the “Gardens for Growing Healthy Communities” research project with the University of Colorado-Denver and Denver Urban Gardens.
 She joined the consulting firm Civic Results in 2007 to help staff the healthy schools and food access teams of the Metro Denver Health & Wellness Commission.
 Wendy launched her own firm, WPM Consulting, in May 2009.
 Since then, she has collaborated with numerous organizations—including LiveWell Colorado, LiveWell communities across the state, Colorado State University, Rocky Mountain Farmers Union, Hunger Free Colorado, and the Colorado Department of Public Health and Environment—to work on a variety of projects aimed at leveraging our food systems to improve equitable access to healthy foods.

 Wendy holds a bachelor’s degree in social work from the University of Washington and a master’s degree in city and regional planning from the University of California-Berkeley.
 In her free time, she enjoys hanging out with her three young kids, trail running, camping, and reading fiction.

 View articles written by/featuring Wendy on our blog, and follow Wendy on Twitter @

 Food Access Manager